UAMS College of Medicine names Spollen regional associate dean at northwest campus

 The College of Medicine in Fayetteville has 62 students.
 It recently began an accelerated three-year medical program.

-Spollen has received multiple awards for his work with students over the years, according to the release.
+Spollen has received multiple awards for his work with students over the years, UAMS said in a news release.

 "I'm excited for this leadership opportunity," he said.
 "It has been my dream since residency to have a career in medical student education.
 I was in charge of developing the initial curriculum for the campus in 2008, and it has been amazing to see the growth of the program over the years."